MakerFaireOrlando/mfo-static-website/_exhibits/2023-hackbatch-tales-from-a-tiny-workshop.md

 I will have on display two different versions of my two-wheeled robot.
 I recently improved the design and will have a functioning version with hub-less wheels rolling around.

-The exhibit will also feature an interactive plotter typewriter.
-The words typed on   a keyboard will be written by a pen plotter in (near) real time.
+The exhibit will also feature an interactive pen plotter.
+Visitors can customize a digital card and a real version will be printed using the pen plotter right before their eyes.

 My various tube light fixtures will also be there, shining away and making pretty colors! "
 image: /assets/images/exhibit-images/23-51-exhibit-hackbatch-tales-from-a-tiny-workshop-thumbnail-large.png